i-am-grub/VRxC_ELRS/README.md

     3. Click the `Start Backpack Bind` button.
     4. Within the ExpressLRS Lua script on the transmitter, click `Bind`

-To test to see if the backpack was bound sucessfully, navigate the the `Race` tab within RotorHazard, and use the `DVR Rec` switch to start the race.
+To test to see if the backpack was bound sucessfully, navigate the the `Race` tab within RotorHazard, and use the `DVR Rec` switch to start the race. `Race Control from Transmitter` will need to be enabled under `ELRS Backpack General Settings`

 > [!TIP]
 > Anytime the backpack needs to be bound to a new transmitter, it will be easiest to reflash the ESP32 with the firmware in the latest release, and then rebind.
 Attempting to rebind after the